edermartioli/spirou-ccf/README.md

 -t to run CCF analysis on telluric spectra.
 This takes more time to run and do not affect the science CCF calculations.

--d to calcualte the instrumental RV drift correction obtained from simultaneous FP spectra taken through fiber-C and nightly calibration FP spectra.
+-d to calculate the instrumental RV drift correction obtained from simultaneous FP spectra taken through fiber-C and nightly calibration FP spectra.
 The drifts on science exposures can be measured either from *e.fits or o_pp_e2dsff_C.fits data saved in the same directory as the input spectra or specified using the option " --input_fp_fiberC", or one can input the drift data in a .rdb file using the option "--sci_drift_data".
 The calibration drifts are obtained by default